flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 ### Limitations

-The tool detects leaks for disposable and instrumented classes only.
-(Note that fixing the leak can also fix other objects.)
+The tool detects leaks for disposable and instrumented classes only (note that fix those objects can also fix other objects).

 Some classes in the Flutter framework are already instrumented.
 If you want your classes to be tracked, you need to make them